 What’s more, it also highlights a sale that’s happening with a discount of up to 50%.
 This e-mail enhances the chances for customers to come back to Wills’ online store and hunt for these discounts.

-Abandoned cart e-mails can tap potential revenue!
+Abandoned cart e-mails promise great outcome expectancy of potential revenue!

-Cross Channel Marketing with SMS Campaigns
+3. Cross Channel Marketing Campaigns with SMS

 What is SMS Marketing?